-Although it is most often caused by bacteria, travellers’ diarrhea can be due to an infection caused by a virus or a parasite.
+Although it is most often caused by bacteria, travellers’ diarrhea can be caused by an infection, virus, or parasite.

-It is possible to become infected with travellers’ diarrhea worldwide, for example:
+It is possible to get travellers’ diarrhea in many parts of the world, for example:

-Travellers’ diarrhea is characterized above all by the evacuation of loose or liquid stool (diarrhea).
+Travellers’ diarrhea is characterized above all by the passing of loose or watery stools (diarrhea).
 Other possible symptoms include: